6 out of 10

 It’s not bad for a first attempt, but could do better.

 By my reckoning, there are three areas that need addressing:

 Some of the plants are too tall for the space.
 Like the dark pink astilbes.
 As soon as they finish flowering I’ll chop them back and shift them up to the Precipitous Bank.
 Their proportions will be better suited up there.

 Second, the border is flagging already.
 The hot weather hasn’t helped, but it’s in need of a few plants that will look fresh now and go on to extend the season.

-A border so close to the house should always look good.
+A border this close to the house should always impress.
 So I’ve decided to pick up on an idea from Jo at The Good Life.
 It’s simple and effective.
 Jo aims to visit a plant nursery every month of the year and pick out something that provides interest there and then.

-This time around there were going to be rules.
+This time around though there would need to be rules.
 Uncompromising rules.
 Any plant purchased to be less than 50 cms in height.
 And blue.

 Lavandula angustifolia ‘Elegance Purple’

 Eryngium ‘Blue Hobbit’